-Every child from Pre-school to Year 6 is organised in four crews.
+Every child from Pre-school to Year 6 is organised into four crews.
 Siblings are always in the same crew.
 Crews strive to work together to achieve high standards.
 Individual children can be awarded a 'jewel' by any member of staff and they are counted up each Friday.
 Each week the winning crew are recognised in Celebration Assembly.
 The winning crew is announced on the website each week.

-At the end of each half term, the crew with the most points earns a special reward e.g. games in the Log Cabin, the choice of watching a film or a non-uniform day.
+At the end of each half term, the crew with the most points earns a special reward.